AndreasHelset/AndreasHelset.github.io/_pages/cv.md

 Education
 ======
-* M.Ss. in Physics and Mathematics at Norwegian University of Science and Technology, 2017
+* M.Sc. in Physics and Mathematics at Norwegian University of Science and Technology, 2017
 * Ph.D in Theoretical Particle Physics at Niels Bohr Institute, University of Copenhagen, 2020

 Work experience